Window Well Replacement and Exchange

 Why is my window well rusting?

-Due to the metal to metal contact, the process of electrolysis begins on the dirt side of your well, causing the well to rust, easily eating through the flimsy well.
+The process of electrolysis begins on the dirt side of your well, causing the well to rust, easily eating through the flimsy well.
 Think of the rust like you would the tip of the iceberg, the majority of it is not visible to you.
 The rusting starts on the dirt side and eventually rusts through to the front/visible side, meaning there is quite a bit more rust than what you can see.

 Other reasons to replace your window well…